lsc4719/MyViewOfComputationalGraphs/README.md

 I think basically, we could reduce some problem into an optimization problem with data.
 A computational graph in deep learning is an implmentation of that optimization problem.
+What I mean is, a computation graph with reverse-mode autodiff and gradient-descent algorithm,
+we could always minimize output variable w.r.t. some input variables.

 #### bolts and nuts
 variables and functions form a connected directed-acyclic graph with unique sink output variable node.